Thunbergia atriplicifolia

 Thunbergia atriplicifolia, the Natal primrose, is a species of flowering plant in the family Acanthaceae, native to South Africa and Eswatini.
 It is a favored browse of the steenbok (Raphicerus campestris).

 Etymology

 The genus name Thunbergia is named for Swedish naturalist Carl Thunberg, the father of South African botany.
-The adjective Atriplicifolia is derived from the Latin, meaning that the species' foliage is similar to that of members of the Atriplex genus.
+The adjective atriplicifolia is derived from the Latin, meaning that its foliage is similar to that of members of the Atriplex genus.

 Description

 Thunbergia atriplicifolia is a perennial, sparsely to densely pubescent shrublet reaching up to 4 cm high.
 Re-sprouts from a woody base.
 Leaves are sessile or with petioles up to 4 mm long; blade is narrow to broad ovate with acute to obtuse apex and cordate to cuneate base, about 2.5–6.0 x 1.5–3.5 cm; margins are entire or toothed, usually only with two teeth at the base.
 Flowers are trumpet-shaped, pale creamy with yellow throat, 4–5 cm in diameter.
 Seeds are reddish- or greyish-brown with evenly arranged trichomes, 4-6 mm in diameter.